violazhong/violazhong.github.io/index.md

 Before CCHR, I was in [NYU](https://www.nyu.edu/) [CUSP](http://cusp.nyu.edu/) for my master degree in [Urban Informatics](https://en.wikipedia.org/wiki/Urban_informatics).
 Prior to NYU, I worked as a product marketing manager for [a technology startup](https://www.chinatravelnews.com/article/95549) in Hangzhou, China.

-After one year research, I'm invited to present a tutorial about my understanding towards issues arised by algorithmic-based tenant screening tools at [ACM FAT 2019](https://fatconference.org/index.html).

 You can email me via: xz1809 [at] nyu [dot] edu.

 ## External Communication